FORTLOC Nice Tour - Exploring the best Nice has to offer.

 AGS Formule 1 at Circuit du Var

 Visitors can take advantage of the driving courses and speed around the track in a Formula One car.
-The tight corners and fast straightaways will give drivers a real sense of what it’s like to be a Formula One driver.
-Visitors can choose from a number of Formula One cars as they learn the ins and outs from highly trained driving instructors.
+The tight corners and fast straights will give drivers a real sense of what it’s like to be a Formula One driver.

 Nice is a beautiful city full of culture.
 Both French and Italian residents have influenced it over the centuries, and its past comes to life through the city streets.
 The South of France city is a must-visit for any traveler who wants to see some of the best views the Mediterranean has to offer.
-Beyond the sublime views, the long list of things to do in Nice will keep you appreciating the allure of the city long after your visit.
+Beyond the views, the long list of things to do in Nice will keep you appreciating the beauty of the city long after your visit.

 Weather